eigerco/pallet-move/doc/design.md

 - `substrate-move` - Move language fork [repository](https://github.com/eigerco/substrate-move) - contains the Move language codebase, tests, and documentation.
 - `substrate-node-template-move-vm-test` - testing [node repository](https://github.com/eigerco/substrate-node-template-move-vm-test) - contains the node codebase, tests, and documentation.
 Work is done in the `polkadot-1.0.0-pallet-move` branch.

 Testing code should be separated from the actual codebase.
-That's a little different approach when compared to the previous Pontem work, where the Move pallet and machine were placed inside the main Pontem repository and built together with the node.
+That's a slightly different approach compared to the previous Pontem work, where the Move pallet and machine were placed inside the main Pontem repository and built together with the node.
 Pontem implemented a real node and a usable blockchain, and therefore, it was justified to keep everything in one place.
-In our case, we are not going to build a full blockchain, but only a MoveVM pallet.
-We plan to use only a modified template node to prove our solution is working correctly.
-We believe it will be easier for further pallet integrators to have it separated from the node codebase as they can fork only the pallet repo and integrate it with their solutions.
+In our case, we will not build a complete blockchain but only a MoveVM pallet.
+We will use only a modified template node to prove our solution works correctly.
+It will be easier for further pallet integrators to separate it from the node codebase as they can only fork the pallet repository and integrate it with their solutions.

 # Conclusions
 In conclusion, the successful completion of this software project holds great promise for our team and the broader blockchain community.
 Developing a Substrate pallet that enables the integration of the Move language within the Substrate blockchain represents a significant step forward in enhancing the versatility and functionality of blockchain applications.

-One of the crucial goals of this project is achieving interoperability with existing Move contracts sources and minimising changes introduced to the Move Virtual Machine.
+One of the crucial goals of this project is achieving interoperability with existing Move contract sources and minimising changes introduced to the Move Virtual Machine.
 We recognize the significance of seamless integration with existing Substrate and Move functionalities and other modules.
 By prioritizing interoperability, we aim to enhance the overall ecosystem, enabling developers to build innovative applications and smart contracts more efficiently.

 Furthermore, we understand the value of community feedback and collaboration in an open-source environment.
 We will actively engage with the developer community, seeking input, conducting audits, and addressing concerns to ensure our pallet aligns with the community's needs and desires.